 The award turned Williams into a reluctant public figure, who utterly failed in his first attempt to engage an audience, at a parade.
 “It was the shortest speech in history,” laughs Brent Casey, Williams’ grandson and the executive director of his foundation.
 “He just said, ‘uh, uh’ twice and then sat down.”

 Gradually, however, Williams learned to speak eloquently of his wartime experiences and to use his platform to advance causes he believes in.
 After retiring from the VA, he maintained a demanding schedule, running a veterans home, teaching Sunday school, raising show horses, and serving as chaplain of the Congressional Medal of Honor Society, among other activities.
-His foundation, meanwhile, has erected 26 Gold Star family memorial monuments—with about 50 more on the way—since its establishment in 2010.
-Williams has attended every single dedication in dozens of states.
+His foundation, meanwhile, has erected dozens of Gold Star family memorial monuments since its establishment in 2010.

 “He inspires so many people,” says Casey.
 “Most 94 year olds would be relaxing and enjoying retirement and sitting on the front porch watching traffic, but he just refuses to do that.
 He’s going to make the most of every hour of every day.”